 Building Block #8 – Capacity Buffer

-Extra transformation potential needed to satisfy irregular or unpredictable demand rates, otherwise known as “sprint capacity”.
+Extra potential capacity in necessary activities or transformation processes needed to satisfy irregular or unpredictable demand rates, otherwise known as “sprint capacity”.

 There is more information on buffers in the article Buffers! the secret behind exceptional supply chain performance.

 “Rope” is a Theory of Constraints term.
 It represents the gating mechanism used to manage make and distribution signals within a supply chain.